bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 32°
-- Cloudy
+- Snow
 - 78% humidity
-- 4 mph wind
+- 5 mph wind
 - 100% cloud cover
 - 32 AQI 🟩
-- 0.11 inches of snow in the past 24 hours
+- 0.22 inches of snow in the past 24 hours
-- 2.38 inches of snow and 0.11 inches of rain expected in the next 72 hours
+- 3.04 inches of snow and 0.15 inches of rain expected in the next 72 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>